 The bridge was closed again in 1983 for more maintenance work by the Cobb Department of Transportation.
 A cedar shake roof was added.

-In the mid-1990’s, the East-West Connector was completed, which relieved most of the increasing traffic from the bridge and the historic district.
+In December 1997, the East-West Connector was completed, relieving most of the increasing traffic from the bridge and the historic district.